 You can also get our 5 elements Tea to heal different organs

-This subject only gets deeper as there is also a destructive and creative cycle for each element, if you would interested in to get more details how to drink tea based on 5 elements, Yin Yang and 4 seasons theory, you check our tea book The Wild Truth of Tea to dig in more.
+This subject only gets deeper as there is also a destructive and creative cycle for each element, if you would interested in to get more details how to drink tea based on 5 elements, Yin Yang and 4 seasons theory, you check our tea book The Wild Truth of Tea and 5 Element Tea to dig in more.

 So, what are your thoughts, experiences, discoveries and or research brought you on using tea for healing with the Five Elements?